kr-colab/disperseNN2/docs/source/usage.rst

 - ``--gpu``: as an integer, specifies the GPU index (e.g., 0, 1, etc). "any" means take any available gpu. -1 means no GPU.

 This command will print the training progress to stdout.
-The model weights are saved to ``<out>/out_12345_model.hdf5``.
+The model weights are saved to ``<out>/Train/disperseNN2_<seed>_model.hdf5``.
-In practice, you will need a training set of maybe 50,000, and you will likely want to train for longer than 10 epochs.
+In practice, you will likely want to train for longer than 10 epochs.
-A single thread should be sufficient for reading preprocessed training data, but you might try up to 10 threads.
+A single thread should be sufficient for reading preprocessed data, but we fonud that between 2 and 10 threads speeds up training.